 \subsection{Results for the TSPD Instances from \citet{bogyrbayeva2023deep}}

-This collection contains two subsets of TSPD instances with unlimited range for the drone with $\alpha=2$ represented in Table \ref{tab:Aigerim} as 'Random' and 'Amsterdam'.
-In the first subset of instances, a uniform distribution over $[0,1]\times[0,1]$ and $[0,100]\times [0,100]$ is used to sample the x and y coordinates of the depot and customer nodes, respectively.
-This makes the depot to be always located in the lower left corner.
-The method of generation is similar to that proposed by \citet{agatz2018optimization}.
-For each size of 20, 50, and 100 nodes, 100 samples of instances are presented.
-The second subset of instances include 100 samples for each size of 10, 20 and 50 nodes.
-The depot in this subset of instances, is randomly chosen out of the nodes.
-According to Table \ref{tab:Aigerim}, the results of our HGA-TAC and HGA-TAC$^+$ algorithms are compared to those obtained with TSP-ep-all, DPS/25, and HM (4800) in \citet{bogyrbayeva2023deep}.
+In this section, we present a comprehensive analysis of the experiments conducted on set B, with detailed results provided in Table \ref{tab:Aigerim} which can be found in the Appendix.
+The results of our HGA-TAC and HGA-TAC$^+$ algorithms are compared to those obtained with TSP-ep-all, DPS/25, and HM (4800) in \citet{bogyrbayeva2023deep}.
 HM stands for Hybrid Model based on deep reinforcement learning, and the HM (4800) represents the best solution generated by the neural network from 4800 samples.
-HGA-TAC and HGA-TAC$^+$ have been run 10 times on each instance and we report the mean and best results.
+HGA-TAC and HGA-TAC$^+$ have been run 10 times on each instance and we report the average and best results.
 The computational time for HGA-TAC(Best) and HGA-TAC$^+$(Best) are obtainable by multiplying the corresponding run time by 10.
 TSP-ep-all and DPS/25 are implemented in our machine for a fair comparison of running time, while we present the time for HM (4800) reported in \citet{bogyrbayeva2023deep}, implemented on NVIDIA A100 GPU (80 GiB) and AMD EPYC 7713 64-Core Processor CPU (128 threads used).